How to Get Into Mobile Bartending

 Bartending Events and Being Your Own Boss

-We recently wrote about mobile bartending (a.k.a event bartending) in our April 2010 newsletter and how it can be a rewarding and profitable career choice.
+We wrote about mobile bartending (a.k.a event bartending) in one of our past newsletters and how it can be a rewarding and profitable career choice.
 We had a lot of response to that article, so we decided to expand on it a bit and give it a place of its own on our site.
-Here is an excerpt of that newsletter from the founder of Bars-and-Bartending.com about event bartending:
+Here is a quote from that newsletter from the founder of BarsandBartending.com about event bartending:

 Think about it.
-Birthday parties are once a year events and weddings are, hopefully, once a life events (at least they think so at the time).
+Birthday parties are once a year events and weddings are, hopefully, once in a lifetime events (at least they think so at the time).
 And everyone has their guard down and are more willing to let their hair down as well.
-And when you bartend these events, you’re treated like the star of the party (You are, after all, the purveyor of good times).
+And when you bartend these events, you’re treated like the star of the party (you are, after all, the purveyor of spirits and good times).

 You can start by working for someone else, maybe in the catering department at a hotel or golf course, for example.
 Or, you could work for yourself, be an event bartender or run your own mobile bartending company.
 Or, if you’re a bar owner, you could add mobile / event bartending to bring in extra profits.
 Let’s take a look at how you might start your own mobile bartending company or become an event bartender and start bartending weddings and parties.

-If this is you, go through our entire site and watch all the bartending video tutorials here and Practise, Practise, Practise.
-Once you are confident with your ability to make drinks, and you have your flow down pat, offer to bartend a friend’s or relative’s birthday or private party (or throw a party yourself and bartend that).
+If this is you, go through our entire site and watch all the bartending video tutorials here and Practice, Practice, Practice.
+Once you are confident with your ability to make drinks, and you have your flow down pat, offer to bartend a friend or relative’s birthday or private party (or throw a party yourself and bartend that).
 This way, you’ll learn the ins and outs of what’s to be expected of you while you’re bartending private events.

-From here, keep practising and then start advertising your services – starting with word-of-mouth through friends and family and moving into free social media sites like Facebook, YouTube, Squidoo etc.
+From here, keep practicing and then start advertising your services – starting with word-of-mouth through friends and family and moving into free social media sites like Facebook, YouTube, Twitter etc.

 You’re ahead of the game if you’re already behind the wood or you’ve got experience bartending.
 If you are currently working as a bartender and you want to start your own business and become a self-employed bartender, this is not a hard transition.
 If you don’t already work most weekends (weekends are when most of your events will take place), then there are actually 2 ways you can increase the amount of money you make bartending.
 First is to go out on your own and try to book yourself as a bartender for private events.
 The second way is to approach your boss and ask him / her if you could spearhead a mobile bartending division of their business.
 Talk to them about the benefits of adding event bartending to the list of services your bar already offers.
 Then, the bar will take care of the advertising, transportation, equipment costs etc and you’ll make great tips and get more hours.